Meeting Street Manor

-Meeting Street Manor is housing complex located in the upper Eastside in Charleston, South Carolina, and was the city's first housing development.
+Meeting Street Manor is a housing complex located in the upper Eastside in Charleston, South Carolina, and was the city's first housing development.
 When built in the 1930s, the development was technically two racially segregated halves with separate names.
-Since desegregation, both components are typically referred to as Meeting Street Manor, originally the name for only the Whites-only portion.
+Since desegregation, both components are typically referred to as Meeting Street Manor, originally the name for the Whites-only portion.

 History

 Originally, the City of Charleston had plans for a White and Black development in different parts of the city: The Black development was planned for upper Meeting St., and the White development was planned for Wagener Terrace.
 When the federal housing program could not fund both, Charleston installed both a White and Black development on upper Meeting St. but kept them as two distinct parts.
 In February 1936, the housing complex was going to be divided into two distinct parts based on the race of the residents: Meeting Street Manor was the section west of Hanover St. for white residents, while the portion between America and Hanover Sts. would be known as Cooper River View and devoted to black residents.

 The city, however, did not give up its plans for a Whites-only housing project in Wagener Terrace and continued lobbying for the money in 1937.
 If approved, the housing project would have been be bounded by Grove St. (south), Ninth Ave. (west), St. Margaret St. (north), and Twelfth Ave. (east).

 Although the city had considerable control over the planning of the development, the complex was owned by the federal government.
 The Public Works Administration had allotted $1,150,000 for the Upper Eastside developments.
 As reported in the News and Courier, "It is understood that the houses for white people will be superior in equipment to those for the negroes.
 There will be separate entrances to the developments, and they will be in no way connected."
 Originally, the Charleston Housing Authority had planned for a separate Whites-only complex at the western end of Grove St., but when deadlines were missed for federal backing of that development, the municipal authority chose to divide the Meeting St. complex to house both races.
 The White section would include 75 housing units, and the Black section would include 137 units.